(Prostate Gland Removal)

 Description of Procedure

-- Open surgery—incision is made in the skin to allow the doctor to see the prostate
+- Open surgery—An incision is made in the skin to allow the doctor to see the prostate.

-- Laparoscopic surgery—only very small incisions are needed; the surgery is done with specialized tools and a tiny camera that is passed through the incisions
+surgery—Only very small incisions are needed.
+The surgery is done with specialized tools and a tiny camera that is passed through the incisions.

-- Robot-assisted surgery—similar to laparoscopic with use of small incisions but the surgery is done with robotic tools that the surgeon controls
+surgery—Similar to laparoscopic with use of small incisions, but the surgery is done with robotic tools that the surgeon controls.

 - Lack of access to the lymph nodes